 Yes…sometimes it is easier to deliver information to a whole group, but sometimes the time spent on one to one meetings is worth it.
-Every student at SMC has private interviews about their subject selection and about their academic progress in Senior Years.
-They are seen and heard and their opinions and ideas are valued.
+Kids need to be seen and heard and their opinions and ideas need to be valued.
 Education doesn’t happen to them, it happens with them.
 This is where the quietly disengaged are often discovered.
 They don’t make a fuss, they get decent grades, but they aren’t striving or excelling.
 One interview can completely turn that around.

 It is accepted that boundaries will be pushed and some kids will mess up.
 But most won’t.
 Most will grow when they are trusted and allowed responsibility.
 It is important that a school say ‘yes’ to students when it can.

 Once they have the right staff in the right place, principals should let them be.
 With responsibility must also come some autonomy and authority.

 Students need to be told exactly what is expected of them.
 For example, it isn’t alright to leave an exam early.
 You must stay and check your work and improve it…every time.
 Statements like, “Try your best” can’t be measured.
 “Improve by 5% using these particular strategies” is better.
 Likewise, specific feedback is incredibly important to students.
 A mark of 7/10 and a comment of ‘good’ achieves nothing.
 It fails to tell the student how to improve.
 Similarly, staff need specific feedback and coaching.
 Successful schools have a culture of strong professional development and feedback.

-Sudents who excel in their final exams for Year 12 are celebrated.
-Success is also posted on Facebook and in local papers and in any other way appropriate.
+Sudents who excel in their final exams, sports or cultural endeavours are celebrated.
+Success is posted on Facebook and in local papers and in any other way appropriate.
 The culture of success is reliant on buy-in from the community as well as the school.